November 30, 2017

 Combining this new method with HPC, the engineers were able to quickly analyze the high-speed digital transmission channels of a set-top box to ensure EMI/EMC compatibility.

-To read more about the details of this new method, read the Ansys Advantage article.
+To learn more about the details of this new method, read the article, Ensuring Electromagnetic Compatibility.